javascript-studio/schema/README.md

 - `validator = opt(spec[, default])`: Defines an optional specification.
 If the value is not defined, `default` is returned as the value.
 It is invalid to initialize or assign `undefined` to an optional value.
+- `validator = object(spec)`: Defines an object.
+Can be used to declare reusable object validators.
 - `validator = keyValue(key_spec, value_spec)`: Defines an object specification
   for key-value pairs where `key_spec` and `value_spec` are the specifications for the object key and value pairs.